Unity-Technologies/com.unity.multiplayer.samples.coop/ARCHITECTURE.md

 ## Transports
 Currently three network transport mechanisms are supported:
 - IP based
-- Photon Relay Based
 - Unity Relay Based

 In the first, the clients connect directly to a host via IP address.
 This will only work if both are in the same local area network or if the host forwards ports.

-For Photon Relay based multiplayer sessions, some setup is required.
-Please see our guide [here](Documentation/Photon-Realtime/Readme.md) on how to setup our current relay.
+For Unity Relay based multiplayer sessions, some setup is required.
+Please see our guide [here](Documentation/Unity-Relay/README.md).

-Similarly for Unity Relay based multiplayer sessions, please see the installation guide [here](Documentation/Unity-Relay/README.md).

 Please see [Multiplayer over internet](README.md) section of our Readme for more information on using either one.

 To allow for any of these options to be chosen at runtime we created `TransportPicker`.
 It allows one to choose between an IP-based and a Relay-based transport and will hook up the game UI to use those transports.
 The transport field in the `NetworkManager` will be ignored.
 Currently we support the following transports:
 - **UNET(IP):** UNET is the default Netcode transport.
 However, it is not the default IP transport for Boss Room.
 - **UTP (IP):** Unity Transport Package is a network transport layer, packaged with network simulation tools which are useful for spotting networking issues early during development.
 This IP based protocol is the default IP transport for Boss Room.
 See the documentation on [Unity Transport Package](https://docs-multiplayer.unity3d.com/docs/transport-utp/about-transport-utp/#unity-transport-package-utp).
-- **Photon Realtime (Relay):** Photon Realtime is a relay transport using the [Photon Realtime Service](https://www.photonengine.com/Realtime).
 - **Unity (Relay):** Unity Relay is a relay service provided by Unity services, supported by Unity Transport.
 Read more about [Unity Relay](https://docs-multiplayer.unity3d.com/docs/relay/relay).

 To add new transports in the project, parts of `GameNetPortal` and `ClientGameNetPortal` (transport switches) need to be extended.